jonghoon023/unique_device_identifier/README.md

 - 🐧 Linux: Reads `/etc/machine-id`
 - 🪟 Windows: Reads registry value `MachineGuid`
 - 🌐 Web:
-  - First attempts to read a stored UUID from `localStorage`
+  - Attempts to read a UUID from `window.localStorage`
+  - If the value is missing or invalid, it tries to generate one based on browser fingerprint
-  - If not found, generates a fingerprint-based hash from browser characteristics
+  - If fingerprinting fails, generates a new UUID using Dart code (`generateUUID`)
-  - Falls back to a random UUID if fingerprinting fails
-  - Stores the newly generated UUID in `localStorage` for future use
+  - The newly generated UUID is stored in `localStorage` for future reuse
+  - Ensures the same UUID persists across reloads and sessions

 ---